Palpigradi

-Palpigrades, commonly known as microwhip scorpions, are arachnids belonging to the order Palpigradi.
+Palpigradi is an order of very small arachnids commonly known as microwhip scorpion or palpigrades.

 Description

 Palpigrades belong to the arachnid class.
 They are the sister group to Solifugae, no more than 3 mm in length, and averaging 1–1.5 mm.
 They have a thin, pale, segmented integument, and a segmented abdomen that terminates in a whip-like flagellum.
 This is made up of 15 segment-like parts, or "articles", and may make up as much as half the animal's length.
 Each article of the flagellum bears bristles, giving the whole flagellum the appearance of a bottle brush.
 The carapace is divided into two plates between the third and fourth leg pair of legs.
 They have no eyes.

 As in some other arachnids, the first pair of legs is modified to serve as sensory organs, and are held clear of the ground while walking.
 Often, however, palpigrades use their pedipalps for locomotion, so that the animal appears to be walking on five pairs of legs.
 But they do not swing in phase with the walking legs, and are mostly used as legs in rough terrain.
 Both the nine-segmented pedipalps and the four pairs of legs end in three claws each.
 The first pair of legs are 11-segmented, the second and third pairs seven-segmented and the fourth pair eight-segmented.

 The family Prokoeneniidae have three pairs of lung-sacs on the fourth, fifth and sixth abdominal segments, although these are not true book lungs as there is no trace of the characteristic leaflike lamellae which defines book lungs.
 Family Eukoeneniidae have no respiratory organs at all and breathe directly through the cuticle.

-Their Exoskeleton is very weakly sclerotized compared to other arachnids, which is the reason why fossils are so rare, and go no further back than 99 million years ago in Burmese Amber.
+Their exoskeleton is very weakly sclerotized compared to other arachnids, which is the reason why fossils are so rare, and go no further back than 99 million years ago in Burmese Amber.
+A hydrophobic epicuticular layer, which is secreted by most arachnids, is absent.